Svetixbot/restorant/readme.md

 }
 ```

-What monadic behaivor gives us:
+What monadic behavior instead gives us:

 ```sh
 taxOrError = getCustomerById(id).flatMap{customer =>
     getTaxForCustomer(customer)
 }
 ```
 By `flatMapping` we will only call getTaxForCustomer if getCustomerById returns a valid customer.
-If there was an error, it will be assigned into taxOrError variable.
+If there was an error, it will be assigned into the taxOrError variable.

 ## Outcomes of the workshop:
-### 1. Practise to write partial functions
+### 1. Practise writing partial functions
 ### 2. Compose partial functions with orElse
 ### 3. Working with monadic behavior of results.
 ### 4. Glimpse of property-based testing.